Why should we allow children to engage in risky play and how can we know when a risk has become a danger? Is risky play really that important?

 What are the different types of risky play?

 Risky play can involve a whole range of activities and experiences.
 The most obvious kind of risky play involves those movement experiences that usually occur outside and are fun and exhilarating.
-Climbing trees or navigating playground equipment, swinging on ropes and sliding down a slippery dip will certainly give a child a rush and also stimulate their vestibular systems.
+Climbing trees or navigating playground equipment, swinging on ropes and sliding down a slippery dip are all examples of risky outdoor play; they will certainly give a child a rush and also stimulate their vestibular systems.

 What are the benefits of risky play?

-– Helping a child grow confidence and independence
+- Helping a child grow self-confidence and independence

-– Helping a child learn to be resilient and persistent
+- Helping a child learn to build resilience and persistence

-– Supporting the growth of motor skills – including balance and coordination
+- Supporting the growth of fundamental motor skills – including balance and coordination

 - Sparking curiosity, imagination and wonder

-– Helping children develop an understanding of cause and affect
+- Helping children develop an understanding of cause and effect

 - Encouraging children to be creative and innovative thinkers

-– Helping children learn to make judgements about risks
+- Helping children learn to make judgments about risks (develop risk management skills)

-Despite all of these benefits, some parents are still reluctant to allow their child to engage in risky play.
+Despite all of these benefits, some parents are still reluctant to allow a certain level of risk as their children play.
 It might be helpful to know that children who don’t engage in risky play often:

 - Lack confidence in themselves and therefore might be unwilling to try new things.

-– Are less fit than their peers and lack coordination and balance skills
+- Are less fit than their peers and lack coordination, balance skills and fundamental movement skills

 - Are fearful of rapid movement and/or heights